What is Conjoint analysis

 You can then select the data.

 In order to facilitate data selection and avoid to manually select the four datasets required (Utilities, Variable information, Simulated market, Product ID), click on the magic stick.
-This will automatically load the four datasets if the conjoint analysis and the simulated market have been generated with XLSTAT.
-Then select the first cell of the conjoint analysis report and the first cell of the generated market report.
-These correspond to the cells B1 of the CJT Analysis and Market generator sheets.
+This will automatically load the four datasets if the conjoint analysis and the simulated market have been generated with XLSTAT and if the two worksheets have not been manually modified (addition of rows or columns,…).
+Then select any cell of the sheet containing results of conjoint analysis and any cell of the worksheet containing the market generated with XLSTAT.
+In this example, we select the cells H13 of the CJT Analysis and Market Generator sheets.
 Then click OK.

 You can also select your data manually: Utilities can be found in the CJT Analysis sheet; the table of information about variables is obtained in the CJT analysis sheet.
 The simulated market is in the Market generator sheet (do not select the names of products).
 You can also select the name of the product just behind the Product ID button.
 Select the Full profile model and the logit method for simulation.